 For supporting our archival practicum in Rome, we would like to thank the Helen Kellogg Institute for International Studies, Notre Dame Research, the Rome Global Gateway at the University of Notre Dame, the Department of History at the University of Notre Dame, the Department of Religion at Princeton University, and Dartmouth College.

-La Patrona Collective will write a series of essays on our archival work for a special issue of Hemispheres, to be edited by Bianca Premo.
-We plan a collaborative writing retreat in Miami in March 2018 to complete those pieces.
+La Patrona Collective will write a series of essays on our archival work for a special issue of Hemispheres.
+Bianca Premo has organized a public event on this work (“Archivos”) in Miami on March 9, 2018 followed by a collaborative writing retreat.

 We are grateful to Florida International University for support for this event.